 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-If you want extra fiber instead of probiotics, you’ll love my Beet-Ginger smoothie here.
+If you want extra fiber, also see my Beet-Ginger smoothie here.

-How is it possible for produce that’s fermented to gain nutrition?
+How is it possible that fermented foods gain nutrition?

-That’s one of the reasons I keep sharing ferment recipes with you, and also because I love making them so much!
-Are you fermenting yet?
-It’s easy and magical! 🙂 (In addition to kvass, try these recipes: Cauliflower Pickles, Brussels Sprouts Pickles, Strawberry-Basil Switchel, Blueberry-Lavender Switchel, and if you enjoy dairy, Bonny Clabber Panna Cotta, which is wild fermentation.
-All of these take almost no work and are almost pure fun! 😉 )
+In addition to Strawberry-Beet Kvass, try these recipes: Cauliflower Pickles, Brussels Sprouts Pickles, Strawberry-Basil Switchel, Blueberry-Lavender Switchel, and if you enjoy dairy, Bonny Clabber Panna Cotta, which is wild fermentation.
+All of these take almost no work and are such fun. 😉

 Lastly, remember: Probiotics create an inhospitable environment for pathogens within our guts!
 So Many Wins.